Richfletch92/BWGM/README.md

   - [GitHub Projects Kanban Board](https://github.com/users/Richfletch92/projects/9)
   - I've also added my user stories to a separate [document](readme/userstories.md).
 - **Wireframes:**
-  - [Wireframes](readme/wireframes.md) - Here are my intial designs for the website.
-I had orignally planned to create another page for each individual season however due to time constrants I ran out of time so I've added that to my future plans.
+  - [Wireframes](readme/wireframes.md) - Here are my initial designs for the website.
+I had originally planned to create another page for each individual season however due to time constraints I ran out of time so I've added that to my future plans.
   - The design focuses on usability and accessibility for all users, including those using assistive technologies.
+- **Entity Relationship Diagram**
+  - [ERDs](readme/images/erds/erds.png) - I followed my ERDs very closely as you can see there are a few extra tables due to future planning.
+I have used parts of the season table however there are more values being stored that were not used.
+I also have the review_comment and review_like tables again these are there for future plans.
 - **Design Rationale:**
   - Key design decisions include a clean layout, a consistent colour scheme, and typography that adheres to accessibility guidelines (e.g., WCAG).
   - Considerations for users with disabilities include screen reader support and keyboard navigation.
   **Design Changes**
-  - Although I have followed my designs quite closely some changes have been made due to user feedback and techinical issues.
-I had to move away from having the login and registration pages on modals due to having issues getitng the forms to work.
+  - Although I have followed my designs quite closely some changes have been made due to user feedback and technical issues.
+I had to move away from having the login and registration pages on modals due to having issues getting the forms to work.
 I plan to implement this in the future.

 ## Key Features
 - **Movie and TV Series Details:**